Jerry Dammers: 2 Tone Records

-He founded 2 Tone Records, as a ska version of the Motown label, the main label that kick started the ska revival of the late 1970s/1980s.
+Dammers founded 2 Tone Records, as a ska version of the Motown label, the main label that kick started the ska revival of the late 1970s/1980s.
 Dammers got graphic artists to produce specific art for the label, including the iconic man in the suit graphic, which was based on a photo of reggae musician Peter Tosh.
 The label was a sub-label of Chrysalis Records, but still independent.
 The era saw a lot of racism, and 2 Tone Records was a bulwark against that, celebrating racial unity and combating the rise of the National Front.
 The whole two-tone scene took off, and the label released early singles that would end up becoming major hits for bands including Madness, the Beat and the Selecter.
 The Selecter left the label, and Dammers strayed from the ska influence to bring jazz influences, most particularly on the album More Specials However, by 1984 the Special AKA were the main artist on the label, and Dammers was the only original member left.
-Dammers almost destroyed the label through the cost of the release of the Special AKA album, but was saved when the single "Free Nelson Mandela" became huge internationally, while also bringing enough light onto apartheid that it was a factor in the end of the regime.
+Dammers almost destroyed the label through the cost of the release of the Special AKA album, but was saved when "Free Nelson Mandela" became huge internationally.
 He got into a lot of debt, and towards the end of the label he had to stop recording because of a lack of funds.
 Dammers finally shut down the label in 1985, seven years after it was founded, though the message of racial unity imparted to its many followers had a positive effect on society.

 Dammers' founding of 2 Tone Records, which launched Madness, the Specials, the Bodysnatchers, the Beat and the Selecter among others, his push for the punk ska cross genre of music that the Specials had played, and his suggestions for the adoption of retro 1960s mod/rude boy clothes were a key element in starting the ska revival of the late 1970s and the two tone ska/punk sound specifically.